-I will help players on my team to prevent concussion.
+I will help my child prevent concussion.

-- I will ensure all players on my team wear the proper equipment and wear correctly. - I will help players develop their skills and strength so they can play to the best of their ability. - I will respect the rules of water polo and ensure all players on my team do as well. - I will respect other coaches, trainers, safety personnel, officials and all those involved with my league and team. - I will ensure players on my team respect others and play fair and safe.
+- I will ensure my child wears the proper water polo equipment and wears it correctly. - I will help my child develop their skills and strength so they can play to the best of their ability. - I will respect the rules of water polo and ensure my child does as well. - I will respect my child's coaches, trainers, safety personnel, officials and all those involved with the league and team. - I will ensure my child respects other players and plays fair and safe.